agrc/gis.utah.gov/sharing/sgid-index/index.md

 ### Step 3: 🔎 Review (You and Us)
 {: .text-left}

 We will review your submission against the qualifications and reach out with any questions.
-You can track this in the `AGRC's Process` section of the issue.
+You can track this in the `UGRC's Process` section of the issue.

 ### Step 4: 📤 Publish (Us)
 {: .text-left}